llawsonwork/SalesforceConventions/NamingConventions.md

 #### Demonstrative Example

-The following are examples of Apex batch, scheduleable, and queueable class naming that should not be used
+The following are examples of Apex batch, scheduleable, and queueable class naming that should NOT be used

 Class Name | Reason
 -----------|:------